WebKide/modbot/README.md

 NOTE: *Do not ask for Anonymous Mass DM command!
 Or any anonymous command!*
 =
-this ModBot is meant to help mods manage a server, to automate certain tasks that consume time, and most of all, ease the experience of everyone in the server
+this ModBot is meant to help mods manage a server, to automate certain tasks that consume time, and most of all, ease the experience of everyone in the server.
+However, there has to be a trail of actions so that Mods don't abuse their power.

 ## .:: Acknowledgements ::.